Olbermann (TV series)

-Olbermann was a television sports talk show hosted by Keith Olbermann on the American cable network ESPN2.
+Olbermann is a television sports talk show hosted by Keith Olbermann on the American cable network ESPN2.
 The show, broadcast live daily from Times Square Studios in New York City, premiered on August 26, 2013, and featured Olbermann offering commentary and analysis on issues in the sports world.

 Olbermann was originally a sixty-minute nightly program, usually starting at 11:00 PM Eastern.
 For a brief period of time, specifically during the ESPN networks’ coverage of the Australian Open, the show temporarily aired at 6:00 PM in a thirty-minute format.
 During this period a repeat of the program aired on ESPNEWS at 2:00 AM.